 Dental radiography work must only be performed by a person with a radiation user licence granted by the relevant State /Territory regulatory authority under the legislation.

-Certificate IV in Dental Assisting requires successful completion of eight (8) units comprised of two (2) core units and seven (6) Elective Units Elective selected from the Group A and other electives list as found in the packaging specification in the Health Package.
-Including 250 hours of work placements.
+Certificate IV in Dental Assisting requires successful completion of eight (8) units comprised of two (2) core units and six (6) elective units.
+All Group A electives and other electives list selected for award of the Certificate IV in Dental Assisting (Dental Radiography) can be found in the packaging specification in the Health and Community Packages.

 Please ask us about credit transfers.